unijs/unijs/README.md

 ```

 ##What changed compared to a default ReactJS app?
-- Use the `isojs.loadMixin` mixin in all data loading components
+- Use the `uniJS.loadMixin` mixin in all data loading components
-- Use the `isojs.stateMixin` mixin in all components using state
+- Use the `uniJS.stateMixin` mixin in all components using state
 - Use [superagent](https://github.com/visionmedia/superagent) to load your data
-- Use the `isojs.superagentPlugin` plugin to enable isomorphic rendering of this request
+- Use the `uniJS.superagentPlugin` plugin to enable universal rendering of this request

 ##Performance Note:
 To be able to render your app as fast as possible try to map your route params to your api calls.
 Do not convert them in any way.